Jackrao-Git/NBA-Players-Teams-Analysis/README.md

 Predicted Points: 34.61980615057562
 Predicted TS%: 0.6153144962895687

-are the predicted stats for the top scorer next season.

 Besides these, there are other explorations such as:
 <img width="641" alt="Screen Shot 2023-07-11 at 11 41 38 PM" src="https://github.com/Jackrao-Git/NBA-Players-Teams-Analysis/assets/108682585/91d4f442-3939-499f-a70f-25735478c9ee">